godotengine/godot-docs/classes/class_@gdscript.rst

 - :ref:`Color<class_Color>` **Color8** **(** :ref:`int<class_int>` r8, :ref:`int<class_int>` g8, :ref:`int<class_int>` b8, :ref:`int<class_int>` a8=255 **)**

-Returns a 32 bit color with red, green, blue and alpha channels.
-Each channel has 8 bits of information ranging from 0 to 255.
+Returns a color constructed from integer red, green, blue, and alpha channels.
+Each channel should have 8 bits of information ranging from 0 to 255.

 ``r8`` red channel